Amended by Mike Lakey Honorary Secretary 2nd March 2016

 (c) Only Full Members, Life Members, Joint Members, Family Members and Young Adult Members aged 18 years and above shall vote (unless excluded from voting by any other Rule) at any Meeting of the Club.
 Other Members may attend but are not entitled to vote.

-(d) Voting, except upon the election of Members of the Management Committee, shall be by show of hands.
+(d) Voting, except upon the election of Members of the Management Committee, shall be by show of hands, or by Proxy Voting where authorised by the Management Committee.

 (e) In the case of an equality of votes the Chairman shall have a second or casting vote, on any matter other than the election of members of the Management Committee.